sjelms/bibtex-to-markdown/technical.md

 ### Data Flow Summary
 1. Load entries from `main.bib`.
-2. For each entry, generate citation markdown, update author/editor aggregates, and track publisher/journal entities.
+2. For each entry, generate citation markdown, update author/editor aggregates, track publisher/journal entities, and queue records for type directories.
-3. After processing all entries, emit author and entity MOCs unless suppressed via CLI flags.
+3. After processing all entries, emit author, entity, and type MOCs unless suppressed via CLI flags.
 4. Print a run summary indicating how many entries were processed and which directories were touched.

 -----